Building Worlds, an Educational App

 - conduct concept ideation

-- information architecture and interaction design documentation
+- provide information architecture and interaction design documentation

-- visual design and development follow up
+- follow up visual design and development activities

 - conduct guerrilla usability tests with 6 years-old children

 Focusing in understand the educational needs of the application and explore possibilities, the hole team focused on desktop research to understand the needs and educational theories about the literacy phase.

 Also I performed user research, interviewed parents and education specialists to spread the understanding from their perspectives and map kids needs and behaviors from their perspectives.

 After the initial research, I exposed the main findings to the team (PO, Designers and Developers) and conducted ideation sections with them.
 Exploring the research findings, team creative ideas and technical possibilities, we reached the main concept of the solution based on the concept of encouraging the children to "guide" a train to construct new buildings in a variety of worlds.

 Based on this initial concept, I documented, following the client documentation guideline, all the rules and needs related to the solution to spread the knowledge we build as team internally to other teams that would work with us, such as teams at the clients, the sound designer, etc.